adfleshner/CommonlyUsedUtils/README.md

 ```

 CustomViews:
-setup for endless scrolling.
+setup for endless scrolling.</br>
-EndlessScrollingAdapter.java
+EndlessScrollingAdapter.java</br>
-a fragment adpater that takes the lifecycles into consideration.
+a fragment adpater that takes the lifecycles into consideration.</br>
-SmartFragmentStatePagerAdapter.java
+SmartFragmentStatePagerAdapter.java</br></br>

-Allows for Custom font to be added effortlessly.
+Allows for Custom font to be added effortlessly.</br>
-KustomTextView.java
+KustomTextView.java</br>

 ##LICENSE
 ----------------------------------------------------------------------------